TWOEARS/papers/raake2014_forum_acusticum/README.md

 ## Stimuli from Experiment 2: Scene-based Quality

-This folder contains all stimuli used in the 2. experiment of the paper which conducted a scene-based quality test.
+This folder contains all stimuli used in the 2. experiment of the paper which was a scene-based quality test.
 The stimuli were generated using a [recording done by the FH Köln](https://github.com/ssr-scenes/fh-koeln/tree/master/anechoic/audio).